BVM&S Veterinary Medicine (5-year programme)

-While many of our graduates enter and remain within the veterinary profession for life many others find that their training at Edinburgh enables them to succeed in a wide range of careers in research, government, private enterprise and academia.
+While many of our graduates enter the veterinary profession for life, many others find that their training at Edinburgh enables them to pursue a career in:

 Find more information on career prospects on the BVM&S website.

-- SQA Highers: AAAAB at Higher and BB at Advanced Higher.
+- SQA Highers: AAAAB by end of S5 and BB at Advanced Higher.

 - A Levels: AAA.

 - IB: 38 points with 666 at HL.

-We have an access threshold for applications to Veterinary Medicine, you can find information on the BVM&S website.
+We have a minimum academic requirement for applications to Veterinary Medicine, you can find information on the BVM&S website.